Whizzer (Robert Frank): Powers and abilities

 Due to a reaction between his latent genetic mutation and an injection of mongoose blood, Robert Frank has the ability to move at superhuman speed and has superhuman reflexes.
 He can create cyclones by running in circles, and can run up walls and across water.
-In his prime, he could attain speeds faster than he could in middle age, running at approximately 100 mph.
+Even in middle age, he could run at approximately 100 mph.

-The Whizzer has learned a unique, self-taught fighting style that exploits the ability to move at superhuman speeds.
+The Whizzer learned a unique, self-taught fighting style that exploits the ability to move at superhuman speeds.

 Enemies

 Whizzer has had his own group of enemies during his superhero career: